 Why is SEO important?

-Because clients can find you through search, Google now processes over 40,000 search queries every second, which translates to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
+Because clients can find you through search, Google now processes over 40,000 search queries every second, translating to over 3.5 billion searches per day and 1.2 trillion searches per year worldwide.
 That’s a lot of stuff people search for.

 But, to return your website as a result of a query, search engines need to be able to find it.
 SEO makes that happen.

-While people can discover your site through social media or paid media like pay per click ads, search leads the way – most of the time.
-Add paid media to your overall plan.
-But, if you rely on it too much without a plan for SEO, the cost can increase quickly.
+While people can discover your site through social media or paid media like pay-per-click ads, search leads the way – most of the time.
+So add paid media to your overall plan.
+But, if you rely on it too much without an SEO plan, the cost can increase quickly.

 Can I do SEO Myself?

-With the right training and education, many people can understand the basics of SEO and improve their website on their own.
-Even a little bit of improvement can go a long way.
+With training and education, many people can understand SEO basics and improve their websites on their own.
+However, even a little bit of improvement can go a long way.

 It’s good to know how to apply SEO techniques from start to finish on a new piece of content, especially if you or your team add new content often.